balajils/Cricket_DataViz/README.md

 # Cricket DataViz
 Data visualization projects using cricket statistics.
+The focus is to produce interactive visualizations along with storytelling.